-Paid and Consumed: For the purpose of household income and expenditure, the category of "paid and consumed" refers to i). all cash payments or ii). purchases on credit or iii). under barter (exchange) arrangements with other goods and services by the household to obtain goods and services which were consumed during the reference period.
+Paid and Consumed: For the purpose of household income and expenditure, the category of "paid and consumed" refers to i) all cash payments or ii) purchases on credit or iii) under barter (exchange) arrangements with other goods and services by the household to obtain goods and services which were consumed during the reference period.

-Unpaid and Consumed: Unpaid and consumed expenditure refers to the market value of goods and services received as "income in kind" by the household or individual members of the household.
+Unpaid and Consumed: Unpaid and consumed expenditure refers to the market value of goods and services consumed by the household or individual members which were received as "income in kind" by the household or individual members.
 The unpaid and consumed expenditure is classified into three sub-categories: